-Effective June 20, 2016, Invesco Distributors, Inc. (the "Distributor") became distributor and began providing certain distribution services to the Fund.
+Invesco Distributors, Inc. (the "Distributor") provides certain distribution services to the Fund.
 Pursuant to the Distribution Services Agreement among the Managing Owner, the Fund and the Distributor, the Distributor assists the Managing Owner and the Fund's administrator, The Bank of New York Mellon, with certain functions and duties relating to distribution and marketing services to the Fund including reviewing and approving marketing materials.
-Prior to June 20, 2016, ALPS Distributors, Inc. provided distribution services to the Fund.